 There are two common ways that the AUG license requirement could be triggered for a contractor who does not meet German self-employment standards.
 They include:

 If the contractor is being hired out by an umbrella company, then presumably the umbrella company would need an AUG license.
 Not every umbrella company would have an existing AUG license, so some research would be required to find one that does.

 Some contractors do business under their own limited company, wherein essence they are leasing themselves as an employee to the German end user.
 In that case, the contractor’s limited company needs to obtain an AUG to comply with German laws.
 The exception to this rule is if the limited company contracts directly with the end-user, rather than through an agency.

 Whether using an umbrella company or their own limited company, the contractor as an employee is liable for German tax and social security contributions.

 What is the Solution to the AUG License Requirement?

-Assuming that the contractor does not want to go to the time and expense of obtaining an AUG license for their own limited company, then they need to find an umbrella company that has an AUG license and is accustomed to sending contractors to work in Germany.
+The contractor does not need to go through the rigour of obtaining an AUG license for their own limited company.
+They need to find an umbrella company with an AUG license and send contractors to work in Germany.

-The contractor can either ask their recruiter for recommendations, do their own research or contact us at Contractor Taxation for assistance.
+The contractor can either ask their recruiter for recommendations, do their research or contact us at Contractor Taxation for assistance.
 We have a network of umbrella companies that we work with to meet your needs as a contractor.
-Even if you have your own limited company, for the purpose of working in Germany you may it find it easier and more cost effective to work through one of our fully vetted umbrella companies who have an AUG license and can send you to work in Germany.
+Even if you have your own limited company, to work in Germany you may find it easier and more cost-effective to work through one of our fully vetted umbrella companies that have an AUG license and can send you to work in Germany.